Frequently asked questions

 What if I have had therapy before and it did not help?

 It is not a reason to give up on therapy.
-It may be useful information about what you need.
+It may be useful information about what kind of support you need.

 How will I know if therapy is working?